sameergopali/TidyTabs/README.md

 # Auto Tab Grouper

-A Chrome extension that automatically groups tabs based on URL patterns and domain names.
+A Chrome extension that automatically groups tabs based on URL patterns and domain names with intelligent group management.

 ## Features